mdekstrand/cs533-web/glossary.md

     $$s = \sqrt{\frac{\sum_i (x_i - \bar{x})^2}{n - 1}}$$

+Disaggregation
+    When we take something that is usually aggregated over the total population (e.g. the completion rate for students at a school) and instead aggregate it over subsets of the population (e.g. computing a completion rate for each racial group).

 Elementary Event
     In probability theory, an individual distinct outcome of a process we are modeling as random.